 If you're looking for some Halloween fun, whipping up a batch of festive cookies is the perfect way to get into the spooky spirit!

-These cat shaped sugar cookies use my classic almond flour cut out sugar cookie recipe.
+These festive Halloween sugar cookies use my classic almond flour cut-out sugar cookies recipe.
 The dough is easy to work with (not usually the case with gluten free dough!) and keeps its shape when baked!
 I've used it in my Valentine's Day sugar cookies and my caramel sugar cookie ice cream sandwiches.

 - Made gluten free, dairy free, and paleo friendly